renaudcerrato/Hook/README.md

     }
 ```

-You can easily capture arguments by using `@Param` annotations and you can capture the enclosing object of the `@Hooked` method using the `@Target` annotation:
+You can easily capture arguments by using `@Param` annotations and you can also capture the enclosing object of the `@Hooked` method using the `@Target` annotation:

 ```java
 	@Hook("my_hook")